persiliao/tsconfig/README.md

 # persiliao-tsconfig

-> TSConfig for Persi Liao
+> Basic tsconfig.json configuration for typescript

 **DO NOT use it in your own project if you don't know what it's for**